TomPace101/nanopore_diffusion/simproc/tutorial.rst

 The folder structure within this top folder is determined by the types of locators defined.
 For each kind of data file you might want to store, a locator type is created.
-Each data file is also assumed to belong to a particular request, so the locator can use information from the request to calculate the data file path.

-**TODO**
+The actual file paths are calculated from information in the locator and the request it belongs to.

 Here is a complete example of the use of locators.